 Once you get your account set up you'll actually need to shop for a health plan and enroll.
 Having to make a last minute decision about your healthcare isn't a wise move.
 When you start looking at plans you'll realize you have a lot of choices.
 You can check out our page on how to buy health insurance to get a better idea of what all the jargon means.
 The bottom line, do yourself a favor and sign up early.

-If you don't plan to use the exchanges most agents can help you pick the right plan for you and your family and because agents are paid by the insurance company a plan will always cost the same amount no matter where you get it.
+If you don't plan to use the exchanges most agents can help you pick the right plan for you and your family and because agents are paid by the insurance company a specific plan in a specific region will always cost the same amount no matter where you get it.
 If you would like help figuring out your insurance options use the phone number on our site or you can go directly to your states marketplace and talk to one of their dedicated navigators or brokers.

 There are a number of ways to get help signing up for health insurance.
 We suggest the following methods unless you qualify for insurance through work, Medicare, TRICARE, or another type of non-private health insurance.